sldless/BallCollect/README.md

 # BallCollect

 How to play:
 Get a from the enemy (the red dots)
-Each time you get a green dot, a new enemy is added
+Each time you get the purple dot, a new enemy is added